BigThunderSR/homeassistant-addons-onstar2mqtt/onstar2mqtt-bigthundersr-vehicle1/DOCS.md

 ## Sensor and Button Location in HA

-When everything is setup correctly, all available sensors and buttons are created automatically (please review this entire document for specific caveats) and can be seen in HA under:
+When everything is setup correctly, all available sensors and buttons are created automatically (_please review this entire document for specific caveats_) and can be seen in HA under:

-* "Settings --> Devices & services --> MQTT"
+* `Settings --> Devices & services --> MQTT`
   * They will be grouped under a MQTT device with the name of your vehicle

 ## Dynamically Change Polling Frequency Using MQTT

-* Uses the value from "ONSTAR_REFRESH" on initial startup
+* Uses the value from `ONSTAR_REFRESH` on initial startup
-* Change the value dynamically by publishing the new refresh value in milliseconds (ms) as an INT to: "homeassistant/YOUR_CAR_VIN/refresh_interval"
+* Change the value dynamically by publishing the new refresh value in milliseconds (ms) as an INT to: `homeassistant/YOUR_CAR_VIN/refresh_interval`
-* Retained topic of "homeassistant/YOUR_CAR_VIN/refresh_interval_current_val" can be used to monitor current refresh value set via MQTT
+* Retained topic of `homeassistant/YOUR_CAR_VIN/refresh_interval_current_val` can be used to monitor current refresh value set via MQTT

 ### Example Script YAML